Skip to content

 Everything mentioned above applies to conventional mortgage loans in particular.
 A conventional loan does not receive government backing or guarantee.
 This sets them apart from FHA and VA loans, which do receive federal backing.

-(The “private” part of private mortgage insurance indicates that the policy is provided by a private-sector company, as opposed to the government.)
+(The “private” part of private mortgage insurance indicates that the policy is provided by a private-sector company, as opposed to coming from the government.)

 The FHA program also requires mortgage insurance for borrowers.
 But it works differently from PMI.
 Unlike a PMI policy, which can be cancelled through the two methods outlined above, FHA mortgage insurance is often required for the full life of the loan.